 The lady told us that if we walk 2 minutes down the road, we’ll find a long wide set of stairs dotted with gorgeous massive trees, we could either eat there or if we follow the stairs up, and then back down, there is a park.
-So, we ate our dinner whilst he sun set as we watched from a busking station/amphitheatre that sat adjacent to a river in the park.
+So, we ate our dinner whilst the sun set as we watched from a busking station/amphitheatre that sat adjacent to a river in the park.

 Then we headed back to the hotel, I had a long-awaited Bath before getting glammed up and ready for a night out.
 Our initial plans were to go to a bar and have a couple drinks, then go to a casino after midnight when I would officially be 21 and at legal age to gamble, get a few more free drinks at the casino (which I’d heard a few do) and see where the night takes us.
 What actually happened was we headed to the Hard Rock on the strip because I did some research an apparently the casino there gives out free alcoholic beverages but decided to hit up the Hard Rock Café for some cocktails first.
-One cocktail lead to another, led to another, led to us earning free drinks on the house and a birthday shot duly named “blowjob”, courtesy of the girls.
+One cocktail lead to another, led to another, led to us earning free drinks on the house and a cheekily named birthday shot, courtesy of the girls.
 After many a drink and a shared platter of nachos, we hit up the “biggest and best” club in Macau; Cubic.
-You’ll see add on the little screens you get in the taxi’s in Macau advertising it.
+You’ll see adds on the little screens you get in the taxi’s in Macau advertising it.
 We didn’t realise it was in the same Hard Rock complex so we thought, why not?
 Let’s give it a shot.

 As we walked in, we were greeted by an all to familiar scene.
 Not very many people, of those who were there appeared to be business men from around the world along with a few locals, along with horrendous music playing and female dancers on stage.
 Well despite the music being atrocious, at least it wasn’t quite Chinese rave music, close, but not quite.
 Secondly there was a bar, a one-man staffed bar but a bar nonetheless, since in China you get a standing table and must pay for a set number of beers.
 That’s right, no Pinot Grigio, no double vodka coke.
 Nope.
-Its Budweiser or nothing.
+Its pretty much Budweiser or nothing.
 Anyway, getting back to the club, so we ordered our drinks, were ushered over to an oversized table and waited.
 Everyone was pretty sleepy but Em was determined to liven the night with some dancing.
 Another novelty we are not afforded in China is a normal dance floor.
 Granted the one in Cubic was still not quite UK standard but it did the job.
 And luckily enough for us, the DJ’s changed and we had one who played some pretty good tunes!
 A mix of chart and the odd bit of Big Bang (Korean band); at which point one of the Chinese men bust out into the perfect choreography of the two Big Bang songs that the DJ played.